UniversalDependencies/docs/_ja-overview/introduction.md

 - The English Translation of Inflection Form by Dr. Irena Srdanovic [link](https://gist.github.com/masayu-a/3e11168f9330e2d83a68)

-### Issues on UD PoS tagset
+### Issues with Universal Dependency PoS Tagset

-The UD PoS tagset doesn't clarify whether the tagset is lexicon-based or usage-based PoS tagset.
+The Universal Dependency PoS tagset doesn't clarify whether it is lexicon-based or usage-based PoS tagset.
-UD for Japanese on BCCWJ is used Short Unit Word for the word unit and 'usage' of SUW for PoS.
+The Universal Dependency for Japanese with BCCWJ uses the Short Unit Word for the word unit and 'usage' of SUW for PoS.

 ## Dependency Links